AGI-Labs/continual_rl/README.md

 python main.py --policy PPO --experiment recall_minigrid_empty8x8_unlock
 ```

-The available policies are the folders under the policies directory.
+The available policies are in continual_rl/available_policies.py.
 The available experiments are in
-experiment_specs.py.
+continual_rl/experiment_specs.py.

 The output directory will be `tmp/<policy>_<experiment>_<timestamp>` This will contain output log files and saved
 models.